Team

 KentLam_2_VerticalKentson Lam, M.D., Ph.D.

-Dr. Kent Lam is a Hematology/Oncology fellow in the Physician-Scientist Training Program currently investigating how protein homeostasis is involved in regulating leukemia stem cells.
+Dr. Kent Lam recently completed his Hematology/Oncology fellowship in the Physician-Scientist Training Program.
+He is currently investigating how protein homeostasis is involved in regulating leukemia stem cells.
 Prior to joining the Signer Lab, Kent received his M.D. and Ph.D. degrees from the University of California San Diego.
 He performed his graduate work identifying targets of transcription factors that are critical in regulating hematopoietic stem cell function.
 He earned his B.A. in Molecular and Cell Biology from the University of California, Berkeley.
+Dr. Lam received a prestigious ASH Scholar award & a KL2 award from the Altman Clinical and Translational Research Institute.

 HelenaYu_1_VerticalHelena Yu, M.D.

-Dr. Helena Yu is a Pediatric Hematology/Oncology fellow at the University of California San Diego/Rady Children’s Hospital.
+Dr. Helena Yu is a Pediatric Hematology/Oncology/BMT physician at the University of California San Diego/Rady Children’s Hospital.
 She is investigating hematopoietic stem cell protein homeostasis in pediatric bone marrow failure syndromes and throughout development.
-Prior to joining the Signer Lab, Helena completed her pediatric residency at the University of California San Francisco Benioff Children’s Hospital Oakland.
+Helena completed her pediatric hematology/oncology fellowship at University of California San Diego/Rady Children’s Hospital and residency at the University of California San Francisco Benioff Children’s Hospital Oakland.
 She earned her M.D. from the Keck School of Medicine at the University of Southern California and her B.A. in Biological Sciences from the University of Chicago.

 YasarKasu_1_VerticalYasar Kasu, Ph.D.